netconf-wg/transaction-id/draft-ietf-netconf-transaction-id.md

 client matched those on the server, the transaction was successfully executed." #base-edit-config}

-After the above edit-config, the client might issues a get-config to observe the change.
+After the above edit-config, the client might issue a get-config to observe the change.
 It would look like this:

 ~~~ call-flow